 "The department really pushed me to think and write critically as a historian, supported and encouraged me at every turn, and demonstrated ways of reaching average students and people that I use daily in the field."
-Elizabeth Parnizca (BA, 2011)
+Elizabeth Parnizca (History B.A., 2011)

 What if there were a way to tell the story of why we are the way we are?
 To study human behavior as if in a lab with unlimited evidence?
 To preserve what makes us unique and understand what keeps us going?